UNdot33K/ScriptKiddie_AV/README.md

 # How to use

-I'll summarize the steps needed so you can setup everything correctly:
+I'll summarize some of the needed steps so you can setup everything correctly:

 First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python, open a command line window with administrative privileges and
 type:

-"pip install pyinstaller"
+pip install pyinstaller

 After pyinstaller is installed, you can run "pyinstaller --onefile cmp.py" in the same directory as the one you keep the cmp.py so you can create the executable.
 If for any